-$1 trillion coin: How theoretical currency entered the debt-ceiling debate
+The trillion-dollar coin: Is it a solution to the debt ceiling drama — or a gimmick?

 - What is the $1 trillion coin?

-- How would the coin avert a government shutdown?
+- How would the coin avert a default?

 - What’s the downside to the $1 trillion coin?